jacobwang7/CS2-Problem-Set-7/README.md

 ## Implementation
 I have included some code to get you started in the `LinkedMaxPQ.java` file in the `src` directory.
 You do not have to use this code, but you should name your implementation `LinkedMaxPQ.java`, and as always, the file should go in the `src` directory.

-### `insert()` and `delMax()` methods
+### `insert()` and `removeMax()` methods
 As with the sequential implementation, the `insert` operation must find the tree node to which a new entry is to be attached, i.e., the next available place to attach a new node.
 It should then "swim" the info in that new node up to a node where it is bigger than its children but smaller than its parent.

-Similarly, the `delMax` operation, after it removes the top (maximum, largest) node, must replace the info in the top node with the info of the last node in the complete binary tree, and then "sink" it down to a location where it is larger than its children but smaller than its parent.
+Similarly, the `removeMax` operation, after it removes the top (maximum, largest) node, must replace the info in the top node with the info of the last node in the complete binary tree, and then "sink" it down to a location where it is larger than its children but smaller than its parent.

 ### `toString()` method
 The toString() method should return the values in the nodes in *level-order* (a.k.a. "breadth first").
 That is, it should print the value of each node on each level from left to right, starting at the level of the root node and proceeding down  level by level.
 I have provided some code for this in the `example_code` repo on binary trees, which you can repurpose for this problem set.